 Like nematodes, they feature an exoskeleton which they must moult (and secrete a new one) in order to grow into their adult form.
 They also sport jointed limbs and segmented bodies, both of which can be highly specialised.

-For instance, a lobster’s appendages are specialised into sensory antennae, pincers, mouth-parts, walking legs and swimming appendages.
+For instance, a lobster’s appendages are specialised into various forms: sensory antennae, pincers, mouth-parts, walking legs and swimming appendages.
+Different arthropod species have different combinations of appendages suited perfectly to their environment.

 The Cambrian Explosion